sendgrid/sendgrid-nodejs/packages/contact-importer/README.md

 **This package is part of a monorepo, please see [this README](https://github.com/sendgrid/sendgrid-nodejs/blob/master/README.md) for details.**

-This package has yet to be updated to support v6.0.0 of the `sendgrid-nodejs` SDK.
-Currently, this package is a placeholder.
-Please use [this package](https://www.npmjs.com/package/sendgrid) until the upgrade.
-The related issue is located [here](https://github.com/sendgrid/sendgrid-nodejs/issues/427).

 To be notified when this package is updated, please subscribe to email [notifications](https://dx.sendgrid.com/newsletter/nodejs) for releases and breaking changes.

 <a name="contribute"></a>